Skip to main content

 Overview

-Understanding the impact and differences of depression on women undergoing dialysis can lead to the development of new tools and strategies to improve quality of life of these patients.
+Understanding the impact and experiences of menopause on caregivers can lead to the development of new tools and strategies to improve the quality of life of both caregivers and those they care for.

-Researchers from the University of Alberta are aiming to address this knowledge gap by interviewing dialysis patients who are women to understand their lived experience with depression and kidney disease.
+Researchers from the University of Toronto are aiming to address needs by interviewing menopausal women in caregiver roles to understand where and how support is needed.
 Eligible individuals will participate in one 45-60-minute structured interview with a member of the study team via online video conferencing platforms.

 Eligibility